Research Opportunity: Discovering genes for singing ability in Australian families

 Melbourne Brain Centre, Austin Hospital/ Redmond Barry Building, Parkville Campus/Melbourne Conservatorium of Music, Southbank

 Music abilities are core to what makes us human, with singing ubiquitous in all cultures.
 Anecdotal evidence suggests that singing ability runs in families, supporting its genetic basis, however no research has systematically traced it across generations.
 Using an innovative web-based singing program and the latest molecular genetic techniques, this project aims to discover singing ability genes through the first Australian study of large families with many talented singers.
 This will generate new knowledge on the origins of human musicality and help Australia develop a sustainable source of cultural capital.
 It will build interdisciplinary research capacity and inform bespoke music learning programs that account for individual differences.
+We are offering a fully funded PhD scholarship seeking a student with an Honours or Masters degree in Science, Bioinformatics or Biomedicine.

 A/Professor Michael Hildebrand